Rebirth-of-the-Night/onslaught/README.md

 ## Using the Mod

 1. Add the appropriate jar to your modpack in the `./mods` folder.
-2. [read the docs](https://onslaught.readthedocs.io/en/latest/) on how to configure your hordes.
+2. [Read the docs](https://onslaught.readthedocs.io/en/latest/) on how to configure your hordes.

 ## Development Quick Start